Commercial Food Storage Containers Buying Guide

 Square Food Containers

 Square food storage containers are space savers - requiring less space than traditional rounds, square food storage containers are an industry staple.
-Also means they hold more product in a smaller amount of space.
-Be cautious using them in fridges and freezer when you want to quickly cool or freeze foods.
-They should be placed with space in between containers to allow for proper cooling/freezing - once cooled, you can pack them tightly make more room.
+The square shape also means they hold more product in a smaller amount of space.
+Be cautious using them in the fridge or freezer when you want to quickly cool or freeze foods.
+Place them with space in between containers to allow for better allow flow for proper cooling or freezing.
+Once cooled, you can pack them tightly to make more room.
+In the pantry, pack, stack and rack them.

 Rectangular Food Containers

-Rectangular storage containers are a popular shape for convenient stacking and racking, rectangular shape is used for food storage boxes and bins, dough boxes and ingredient bins.
+Rectangular storage containers are a popular shape for convenient stacking and racking.
+The rectangular shape is used for food storage boxes and bins, dough boxes and ingredient bins.
+Rectangle food storage containers are typically shallower than their round or square cousins.
+This large surface area and relatively smaller depth makes this shape ideas for cooling large quantities of food quickly.

 Commercial Food Storage Container Sizes